 Tenerife is the largest of the Canary Islands and a fantastic place to visit!
 You won’t get bored anytime soon as there are plenty of things to do on the island.

 As you would imagine for an island located off the coast of West Africa, there are plenty of beaches on Tenerife.
-If you’re looking for a getaway in the sun, Tenerife is a great place to go!
+If you’re looking for a getaway in the sun, Tenerife is one of the best places to see in Spain!

 Visiting the biggest island in the Canary Islands is a good idea if you want to go somewhere not in mainland Spain and get some sun!